Substance Abuse and Addiction Treatment Resources in Queen’s Village

 - Al-Anon Where: The Child Within AAC Good Shepherd United Methodist Church 30-44 Crescent St. Astoria, NY 11102

 New York is an amazing city.
 There’s no place in the world like it and there’s many rehabilitation facilities within a few miles from Queens Village.
 Yet, stepping away from home while you recover may be the most effective form of treatment.
-Retreat-based facilities like The Recovery Village have created a clinic where you will be removed from the contributing elements of the disorder and placing you in a therapeutic environment designed for your comfort, health and recovery.
-Consider giving yourself the greatest chance of success at The Recovery Village.
+If you can’t find options for care in your area, consider looking outside of the Queen’s Village area.

 - Mount Vernon